 Interview with Expedition Denali members Rosemary Saal and Tyrhee Moore on being invited to the White House.

 Educator Expedition: Entry Point to Mountaineering

-This parent shares what the gap year experience is like from a her perspective, and offers some great advice on why a gap year is a powerful learning ...
+Should my child take a gap year?
+Gain insights from a parent's perspective and get great advice on why a gap year is a powerful learning tool.